Fondation Lucie et André Chagnon

 costs

 Overhead costs are all operating expenses related to the implementation of our mission.
-These include all operations associated with administrative expenses and the management of investments, finances, communications and human resources.
-We hold ourselves to the highest standards of rigour, effectiveness and efficiency in our operating, administrative and governance practices.
+These include all operations associated with administrative expenses and the management of investments (not including external active portfolio management), finances, communications and human resources.
+We hold ourselves to the highest standards of rigour, effectiveness and efficiency in our operating, administrative and governance practices

 In 2020, we made the decision to include costs related to the management of grant applications and the accompaniment of the organizations we support.
 By so doing, we have ensured that none of our overhead costs is considered an eligible expense in reaching our contribution quota.